roblevintennis/my-configs/cucumber/cucumber_setup_notes.markdown

 I used Aslak's highlight scheme from:
 <http://wiki.github.com/aslakhellesoy/cucumber/console-colours><br />

-'Aslak likes to highlight all parameters in magenta, so he uses this...'
+'Aslak likes to highlight all parameters in magenta, so he uses this...' so I put this in my ~/.bash_profile:
     export CUCUMBER_COLORS=pending_param=magenta:failed_param=magenta:passed_param=magenta:skipped_param=magenta